 - Benefits paid by a state or the District of Columbia from the Federal Unemployment Trust Fund. - State unemployment insurance benefits. - Railroad unemployment compensation benefits. - Disability payments from a government program paid as a substitute for unemployment compensation.
 (Amounts received as workers' compensation for injuries or illness are not unemployment compensation.
-See Workers' Compensation under Sickness and Injury Benefits, earlier.) - Trade readjustment allowances under the Trade Act of 1974. - Unemployment assistance under the Disaster Relief and Emergency Assistance Act.
+See Workers' Compensation under Sickness and Injury Benefits, earlier.) - Trade readjustment allowances under the Trade Act of 1974. - Unemployment assistance under the Disaster Relief and Emergency Assistance Act of 1974.

 Governmental program.
 If you contribute to a governmental unemployment compensation program and your contributions are not deductible, amounts you receive under the program are not included as unemployment compensation until you recover your contributions.
+If you deducted all of your contributions to the program, the entire amount you receive under the program is included in your income.

 Repayment of unemployment compensation.
-If you repaid in 2005 unemployment compensation you received in 2005, subtract the amount you repaid from the total amount you received and enter the difference on line 19 of Form 1040, line 13 of Form 1040A, or line 3 of Form 1040EZ.
+If you repaid in 2009 unemployment compensation you received in 2009, subtract the amount you repaid from the total amount you received and enter the difference on line 19 of Form 1040, line 13 of Form 1040A, or line 3 of Form 1040EZ.
 On the dotted line next to your entry, enter "Repaid" and the amount you repaid.
-If you repaid unemployment compensation in 2005 that you included in your income in an earlier year, you can deduct the amount repaid on Schedule A (Form 1040), line 22, if you itemize deductions.
+If you repaid unemployment compensation in 2009 that you included in your income in an earlier year, you can deduct the amount repaid on Schedule A (Form 1040), line 23, if you itemize deductions.
 If the amount is more than \$3,000, see Repayments, later.